-Aside from a law degree and experience working as an attorney, consultants typically have foundational knowledge in one or more areas.
-Many consultants in the corporate world also have a master’s of business administration.
+Aside from a law degree and experience working as an attorney, consultants typically have foundational knowledge in one or more specialized areas.
+Some consultants in the corporate world also have a master’s of business administration.

-How do I market myself as a consultant?
+How do I market myself as a legal consultant?